An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

-\parbf{Exercise~\ref{ex:two-planes}.} The space $K$ is a cone over the branched covering $\Sigma$ of $\mathbb{S}^3$ infinitely branching along two great circles.
+\parbf{\ref{ex:two-planes}.} The space $\tilde K$ is a cone over the branched covering $\Sigma$ of $\mathbb{S}^3$ infinitely branching along two great circles.

-If the planes are not orthogonal then the minimal distance between the circles is less than $\tfrac\pi2$.
+If the planes are not orthogonal, then the minimal distance between the circles is less than~$\tfrac\pi2$.
 Assume that this distance is realized by a geodesic $[\xi\zeta]$.
-The broken line made by four liftings of $[\xi\zeta]$ forms a closed local geodesic in $\Sigma$.
-By Proposition~\ref{cor:loc-geod-are-min}, (or Corollary~\ref{cor:closed-geod-cat}) $\Sigma$ is not $\Cat{}{1}$.
-Therefore by Exercise~\ref{ex:cone+susp}, $K$ is not $\Cat{}{0}$.
+The polygonal line made by four liftings of $[\xi\zeta]$ forms a closed local geodesic in~$\Sigma$.
+By Proposition~\ref{cor:loc-geod-are-min} (or Corollary~\ref{cor:closed-geod-cat}), $\Sigma$ is not $\CAT(1)$.
+Therefore, by \ref{ex:cone+susp}, $\tilde K$ is not $\CAT(0)$.

-If the planes are orthogonal then the corresponding great circles in $\SS^3$ are subcomplexes of a flag triangulation of $\SS^3$ with all-right simplicies.
-The branching cover is also flag.
-It remains to apply the flag condition \ref{thm:flag}.\qeds
+If the planes are orthogonal, then the corresponding great circles in $\mathbb{S}^3$ are subcomplexes of a flag triangulation of $\mathbb{S}^3$ with all-right simplices.
+The branched cover is also flag.
+It remains to apply the flag condition~\ref{thm:flag}.

-\parit{Comments.} In \cite{charney-davis-93}, Ruth Charney and Michael Davis gave a complete answer to the analogous question for three planes.
-In particular they show that if a covering space of $\EE^4$ branching at three planes passing the origin is $\Cat{}{0}$ then these all are complex planes for some complex structure on $\EE^4$.
+\parit{Comments.} In \cite{charney-davis-1993}, Ruth Charney and Michael Davis gave a complete answer to the analogous question for three planes.
+In particular, they show that if a covering space of $\EE^4$ branching at three planes intersecting at the origin is $\CAT(0)$, then these all are complex planes for some complex structure on~$\EE^4$.